 To be able to use LinkedIn for business development you will need to get a PRO account.
 It is worth the $45 per month because without it you can’t really see who in your network is connected to your targets.

-Lets go through a few examples of how to do the search.
-First, click Advanced link next to the search box.
+Let’s go through a few examples of how to do the search on LinkedIn.
+First, click the Advanced link next to the search box.
 Use the Advance Search because it allows you to configure your search precisely.

-Say I am looking to sell social media tool to HBO.
+Say I am looking to sell a social media tool to HBO.
 Here is the search:

-Note that I searched specifically for vp social media (not vp of social media, its noise), I selected Currently holding this position (past matches are never useful for me personally).
+Note that I searched specifically for VP social media (not VP of social media, it’s noise), and I selected currently holding this position (past matches are never useful for me personally).
 You can see that there is a direct match.
 If there was no match for VP, try searching for Vice President.

-There is no such thing as just Marketing in a larger companies.
+There is no such thing as just marketing in larger companies.
 People specialize and own different functions.
-For example, at HBO you will have folks who market currently airing shows to consumers, and then different folks responsible for social media marketing, yet another group would own DVD marketing, yet another group would own marketing relationships with cable companies and other distribution channels.
+For example, at HBO you will have folks who market currently airing shows to consumers, and then different folks responsible for social media marketing.
+Yet another group would own DVD marketing, and another group would own marketing relationships with cable companies and other distribution channels.
 You get the point – know who you are selling to.

-If you absolutely have no idea who could be responsible for what you are selling (this is really bad!) you can search for all VPs in the company and try to figure out who is the match.
-In case of HBO this will work just fine, but in case of IBM it won’t work, because it is a 300,000 people company.
+If you absolutely have no idea who could be responsible for what you are selling (this is really bad!) you can search for all VPs in the company and try to figure out who is the best match.
+In the case of HBO this will work just fine, but in the case of IBM it won’t work, because it is a 300,000-person company.